-The consequences of adding extra acid to liquid (KOH) soap are even more obvious and dramatic, because liquid soap is not able to hide a high superfat like bar soap can.
+Yes, it does.
+The consequences of adding extra acid to liquid (KOH) soap are even more obvious and dramatic, because liquid soap cannot hide a high superfat like bar soap can.

 As the superfat rises above about 3% in a liquid soap, the extra fat and fatty acids cannot remain mixed with the soap.
 Instead, an increasingly thick layer of fat and fatty acids will separate out and float on the diluted soap.